-The easiest and cheapest way for renewing a passport is to do it by mail.
+The easiest and cheapest way for renewing a passport is by mail.

-There are some simple requirements you need to satisfy when renewing a pass-port by mail, but as long as you meet the guidelines and qualifications, it’s an easy, straightforward process.
+There are several fairly simple requirements to satisfy when renewing a passport this way, but as long as you meet the guidelines and qualifications, it’s an easy, straightforward process.

-How do you know if you qualify for this easy passport renewal process?
+How do you know if you qualify for a passport renewal by mail?
 Check the following items:

-If you can answer yes to the above questions, you qualify for renewing your passport by mail.
+If you can answer yes to all of the above questions, you qualify for a passport renewal by mail.

-Renewing a passport is generally done when your current one is expired, or when there’s not enough validity [time] remaining for an upcoming overseas trip.
+Renewing a passport is generally done when your current one is expired, about to expire, or if there’s not enough validity [time remaining] for an upcoming over-seas trip.

-The first thing you should do once you decide you'll be traveling outside the U.S. is to check how long your current passport is valid.
+The first thing to handle once you decide you'll be traveling outside the U.S. is to check how long your current passport is valid.

-You must have at least six months remaining validity from the time your trip will end in order to travel with your current passport document.
+You must have at least six months remaining validity from the time your trip will end in order to travel with your current passport.

-Both airline and immigration officials can [and will] restrict your travel, if your passport will expire sooner than 6 months beyond the end of your trip.
+Both airline and immigration officials can [and will] restrict your travel, if your passport is due to expire sooner than 6 months beyond the end of your trip.

-Tour companies will usually not allow you to finalize tour arrangements unless, or until, your passport has the required remaining validity.
+Tour companies usually won't allow you to finalize your tour arrangements unless, or until, your passport has the required remaining validity.

-And, if for some reason you make it onto your flight and arrive at your destination country, they will not let you enter.
+And, if for some reason you make it onto your flight and arrive at your destination country, the officials won't let you enter.

-Renewing a passport requires fewer documents than when you applied for a passport the first time.
+Renewing a passport requires fewer documents than when you applied for your passport the first time.

 Passport renewals are done by using a DS-82 passport application form, which is available for down-load on the Department of State website.
 [Be sure to print on one side of the paper only.]